xinzhan/core-services.en/help/interface/organizations.md

 ## Identify your organization {#concept_384D169B0B724B799D573B8ECB5C39BF}

-An *organization* is the entity that enables an administrator to configure groups and users, and to control single sign-on in the Experience Cloud.
+An *organization* (IMS organization ID) is the entity that enables an administrator to configure groups and users, and to control single sign-on in the Experience Cloud.
 The organization functions like a log-in company that spans all the Experience Cloud products and applications.
 Most often, an organization is your company name.
 However, a company can have many organizations.

 To verify that you have logged in to your correct organization, click on your profile avatar to see organization name.
 If you have access to more than one organization, you can also view and switch to another organization right in the header bar.